 portion of your trip itinerary, you will be able to partake in many

 activities, including bicycle tours, vineyard tours, and blind wine

 From fabulous food to bicycle tours, or perhaps a blind

 wine tasting is something that interests you.
 You can be tempted by the

-wines at Adega da Curtexa winery, which is located in the capital of
+wines at Adega da Cartuxa winery, which is located in the capital of

 Alentejo, called Évora.

-Adega da Curtexa winery is found in the
+Adega da Cartuxa winery is found in the

 capital of Alentejo, known as Evora.
 The winery is situated next to a